We just reached 30,000 articles on this wiki! 🥳

 Quest Escape from battle unused.png Quest won battle unused.png

 Two unused strings of text are found stranded at the following addresses.
-These do not appear anywhere in the game, and the escape text even has poor grammar.
+These do not appear anywhere in the game, and the escape text has incorrect grammar in it.
 The pictures show the Grand Abbott's text modified to show the unused text in-game.

 Address Text